Error¶

 Error Details¶

-When applications are released in production environments, to prevent code leakage and other security issues, files are typically transformed and compressed during the packaging process.
-While these measures ensure code security, they also obfuscate the collected error stack information, making it difficult to directly pinpoint issues and complicating subsequent bug troubleshooting.
+When applications are released in a production environment, files are typically transformed, compressed, etc., during the packaging process to prevent code leakage and other security issues.
+While these measures protect code security, they also result in collected error stack information being obfuscated, making it impossible to directly locate problems and complicating subsequent Bug troubleshooting.

-You can configure this via RUM Sourcemap Configuration or Datakit Collector Sourcemap Transformation.
-After configuration, you can view the parsed code and original code in the Error Details.
+You can configure Sourcemap through RUM Sourcemap Configuration or Datakit Collector Sourcemap Conversion.
+After configuration, you can view the parsed code and original code in the error details.

 Note: Currently, only Web-type applications support Sourcemap configuration in RUM.